-If you are a professional seeking out additional information and support around serving pregnant, birthing, and postpartum trauma survivors I commend you.
-This is not easy work, but it is important work.
+If you are a professional looking for additional information and support around serving pregnant, birthing, and postpartum trauma survivors I commend you.
+Working with and through trauma is not easy, but it is important.

-It's important because you encounter childhood sexual abuse and sexual assault survivors in your practice on a regular basis.
-The statistics, although quite disheartening, report that one in four girls and one in six boys are sexually abused as a child, which means that without a doubt you are serving childhood sexual abuse survivors in your practice.
+It's important because you encounter childhood sexual abuse and sexual assault survivors in your work on a regular basis.
+The National Center for Victims of Crime reports that 1 in 5 adult females were sexually abused or assaulted as a child; although quite disheartening, this means that statistically you are serving childhood sexual abuse survivors in your practice.

-It's also important because a trauma history can bring up a lot - physically, mentally, and emotionally - for someone during their pregnancy, birth, and postpartum journey.
-And you being sensitive to and trained in how to help your client with a history of sexual (or other forms of) trauma can significantly change their experience for the better.
+Supporting your clients/patients in working with and through their trauma is also important because a trauma history can bring up a lot (physically, mentally, and emotionally) for someone during their pregnancy, birth, and postpartum journey.
+You being sensitive to and trained in how to help your client/patient with a history of sexual (or other form of) trauma can significantly change their experience for the better.

-Although addressing a history of abuse or trauma may not seem like what your clients envision doing during their pregnancy and postpartum period, for a survivor to use this transformative time in their life to heal and prevent further traumatization can significantly improve their life and their baby's life.
-And you can be a significant part of that.
+Although addressing a history of abuse or trauma may not seem like what your clients envision doing during their pregnancy and postpartum period, for a survivor to use this transformative time in their life to heal and prevent further traumatization can significantly improve their life and their children(s)' lives.
+And you can be an important part of that.

-I offer professionals a few different ways to increase their skills for serving pregnant, birthing, and postpartum trauma survivors:
+I offer professionals different ways to increase their skills for serving pregnant, birthing, and postpartum trauma survivors:

 For more information on any of these offerings, please click on the appropriate link above.
 And please feel free to contact me if you have questions or want additional information.